 These examples have been automatically selected and may contain sensitive content.
 Read more…

 Sometimes people have said how nice to see that politicians are human really.
 Times, Sunday Times (2016)You spend time making something look nice.
 Times, Sunday Times (2017)That was the nicest possible way of putting it.
 The Sun (2016)All she wanted for me was to meet a nice man.
 Times, Sunday Times (2016)But he sent me a really nice email saying sorry and it takes a proper person to apologise.
 The Sun (2016)It would be fine if you were kind of prepared for it and you could make yourself look nice.
 The Sun (2017)So it's a kind of nice collaboration.
 Smithsonian Mag (2017)It would be nice to think that this is an exclusively American phenomenon.
 Times, Sunday Times (2016)People would say'Did you have a nice time?
 Times, Sunday Times (2016)It is definitely rather nice.
 Times, Sunday Times (2016)We chatted about rubbish and it was kind of nice to do that.
-Times, Sunday Times (2009)You die smiling and thinking how nice it feels.
-TUNNEL VISIONS: Journeys of an Underground Philosopher (2001)And it looks nice when you make gestures.
+Times, Sunday Times (2009)And it looks nice when you make gestures.
 Times, Sunday Times (2008)She had a rather nice voice and was also known for whistling.
 Lost Voices of the Edwardians: 19011910 in the words of the Men & Women Who Were There (2006)Why not see nice people making wonderful things?
 Times, Sunday Times (2013)This is a nice way of saying you may want to throw out the pulpit.
 Christianity Today (2000)Most people out for dinner just want something nice to drink.
 Times, Sunday Times (2011)This would be a nice way to finish it off.
 The Sun (2009)Who can be nice all the time?
 The Sun (2015)People always are nice when they meet you.
 Times, Sunday Times (2013)At first they were nice and friendly.
 Times, Sunday Times (2016)This sounds kind of nice at first.
 Times, Sunday Times (2010)It is rather nice to know you are not quite so necessary any more.
 Times, Sunday Times (2012)It would be nice to see her win.
 Times, Sunday Times (2013)This was a rather specially nice one.
 Times, Sunday Times (2007)Just text saying it was nice to see him and how about meeting for a coffee.
 The Sun (2014)It seemed like something nice for me to act.
 The Sun (2011)Make big or little items and leave them in any place that could do with looking a little nicer.
 Times, Sunday Times (2012)